RequestNetwork/requestNetwork/CONTRIBUTING.md

 We welcome contributions from anyone, and are grateful for even the smallest of fixes!

-## Got a Question or Problem?
+## Got a Technical Question?

+Please post questions on our [Github Discussions: Questions](https://github.com/orgs/RequestNetwork/discussions/categories/questions).
-For quick help, join the [Request Discord](https://request.network/discord/) and ask your question there.
+For quicker help, join the [Request Discord](https://request.network/discord/) and someone from the community may be able to help.
-You will get a reply much faster than by opening an issue.

 ## Found a Bug?

-If you have found a bug, please submit an issue to report it.
+If you found an issue or a bug, please create a Github Issue on the relevant repository.
 Or even better, create a pull request!

 ## Requesting a feature

-You can request a new feature by submitting an issue or Discussion() explaining the use case.
+Request a new feature on our [Github Discussions: Feature Requests](https://github.com/orgs/RequestNetwork/discussions/categories/feature-requests) or by creating Github Issue on teh relevant repository.
 If you would like to implement a new feature, please submit an issue with a proposal for your work first, to be sure that we can use it.

 ## Submission Guidelines

 ### Submitting an Issue

-Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.
+Before you submit an issue, please search the [Backlog](https://github.com/orgs/RequestNetwork/projects/3) to see if an issue already exists.
+The discussion might inform you of workarounds readily available.

 To ensure fast resolution, please include the useful details: